YazanSneneh/reading-notes-201/python/start_python.md

 ## Variables
 -Variable names can contain underscores (_), numbers, and letters.
 They cannot start with a number.
+- variables are created once we assign values to it.

 #### Output and Input
 - to print something to console i use **print(anything)**.